ggrossetie/asciidoctor-web-pdf/README.md

 Therefore, you will need to build the Docker image from the Dockerfile.

-The base image is from the official [puppeteer](https://github.com/puppeteer/puppeteer/pkgs/container/puppeteer), which contains puppeteer and google-chrome for pdf generation.
+The base image is from the official [puppeteer repository] (https://github.com/puppeteer/puppeteer/pkgs/container/puppeteer), which contains puppeteer and Google Chrome for PDF generation.

 To build the docker image.
 The target image name in this example is `adoc2web`.